View Image Larger

 COVID-19 testing is available in Grayson County through Bluewater Lab -- a separate entity, not affiliated with the Grayson County Health Department or Grayson County Schools.

-Testing is free for GCS students and staff at the Firefighter's Memorial Park (not the fire station).
+Testing is free for GCS students and staff.

-Preregister with the QR Code or call 833-575-2480 on your mobile device and you will receive a text.
+Preregistration is required. with the QR Code in the image above, or call 833-575-2480 on your mobile device and you will receive a text.

 Hours for testing can be found at: https://www.bluewaterdx.com/.../mobile-collection-sites/

 COVID-19 Testing: Informed Consent Form (Please complete in advance if possible.
 Copies will also be available to fill out on site, but doing so will increase waiting time)